learn-co-curriculum/phase-0-pac-1-expressions-in-js/README.md

 type `10 + 10` in the console below and press enter, you should see `20` appear underneath.

-> Remember to hit the "play" button at the top of the replit window to reset the
+> Remember you can hit the "play" button at the top of the replit window to reset
-> console and clear out any old code you may have in there!
+> the console and clear out any old code you may have in there!

 <iframe height="400px" width="100%" src="https://replit.com/@lizbur10/Sandbox?lite=1&outputonly=1" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 We strongly encourage you to experiment with this and other code examples as you work through the curriculum.
-To this end, we recommend that you open a free account at [replit.com][] so you always have a repl available.
+To this end, we recommend that you open [replit.com][] when you're working so you always have a repl available.
 This will enable you to experiment with code from the lessons and to try coming up with your own examples.
 The more you code, the more you'll learn!

 **Note**: if you go to [replit.com][], you'll see that it opens with two windows rather than just one.
-The window on the left is the code window; you can disregard it for now.
-We'll start using that in a later lesson.
+The window on the left is the code window.
+You can disregard it for now — we'll start using that in a later lesson.
 The window on the right is the console window, which functions in the same way as the embedded repl above.